GuilhermeCunha79/lapr2/docs/SprintA/FURPS.md

 - _are not related to US/UC, namely: Audit, Reporting and Security._

 -Reports generation
--All users should be authenticated with a password holding 7 alphanumeric characters, -including 3 capital letters & 2 digits, in order to use the app.
+-All users should be authenticated with a password holding 7 alphanumeric characters.
+-including 3 capital letters & 2 digits, in order to use the app.
--Only Specialist Doctor can access clent data
+-Only Specialist Doctor can access client data

 ## Usability